Dansby Swanson Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to allow the eighth-fewest home runs in baseball (150 total, 1.1 per game).
+- Giants pitchers combine to allow 151 home runs (1.1 per game), the seventh-fewest in baseball.

-- Webb looks for his 10th win when he makes the start for the Giants, his 29th of the season.
-He is 9-11 with a 3.64 ERA and 169 strikeouts in 180 1/3 innings pitched.
+- Walker makes the start for the Giants, his 12th of the season.
+He is 4-2 with a 2.16 ERA and 61 strikeouts in 50 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Cincinnati Reds, the righty threw six innings, giving up two earned runs while surrendering seven hits.
+- In his most recent appearance -- in relief on Friday -- the right-hander threw scoreless two-thirds of an inning against the San Diego Padres while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.